Zamiell/stardew-valley/Min-Max_Guide.md

   * The cave restocks faster, granting more total items.
   * On average, mushrooms sell for more than fruit.
   * Common Mushrooms are a good energy food.
 They have high GPE and you can build up a large stack of them.
-* You will find some [Rice Shoots](https://stardewvalleywiki.com/Rice_Shoot) from fishing chests and and [Grubs](https://stardewvalleywiki.com/Grub) during the first half of spring.
+* You will find some [Rice Shoots](https://stardewvalleywiki.com/Rice_Shoot) during the first half of spring (from fishing chests and killing [Grubs](https://stardewvalleywiki.com/Grub)).
 While not mentioned explicitly in the route, all Rice Shoots should be planted next to water no later than Spring 21.
   * Spending the time to hoe and plant them is worth it because each Rice Shoot grants 7 farming XP.
 This in turn allows you to save gold & time via buying less Kale on Spring 11 and Spring 21.
 * Once you have the minecarts unlocked:
   * It takes 33 in-game minutes to run from the farmhouse through the backwoods to the Carpenter's Shop.